 There are a lot of one pot meals available to cook, soups and stews, and things like One Skillet Chicken with Cheesy Orzo and Baby Kale and One-Skillet Cheesy Beef and Macaroni.
 But a one sheet recipe gives you that lovely caramelization, with the flavor and texture that comes with being roasted up and browned in the oven.
 And that is a nice change from other sorts of one pot dinners.

-When you look at the way I explain cutting the broccoli it might seem wordy—it is really another version of cutting broccoli into florets, which you can also do.
-I happen to love cutting broccoli (and cauliflower and broccoflower) this way, because first cutting it into planks, and then cutting it into smaller pieces gives you more flat surface areas, and that seems to offer more opportunities for that delicious caramelization.
+- Broccoli: When you look at the way I explain cutting the broccoli it might seem wordy—it is really another version of cutting broccoli into florets, which you can also do.
+I love cutting broccoli (and cauliflower and broccoflower) this way.
+First cutting it into planks, and then cutting it into smaller pieces gives you more flat surface areas, and that seems to offer more opportunities for that delicious caramelization.
 Cut away as you wish.

 Other Sheet Pan Suppers:

 - Mediterranean Pork Loin with Roasted Vegetables

 - Standing Rib Roast (more of a Skillet Supper, but still)

 - 1 head broccoli about 1 ½ pounds, cut into 1/2-inch thick slices, then slices cut into 1 inch pieces

 - 3 tablespoons olive oil divided